elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 Figure out why the program does not pass the test, then find a TA and show them your findings.

 ## Lab Exercise 2 - Let there be light!
 Finally time to play with LED lights.
-By your MD307 you should have found a spider-like contraption looking something like this (or maybe just a single colored LED light with two legs):
+In the box next to your MD307 you should have found a spider-like contraption looking something like this (or maybe just a single colored LED light with two legs):
 ![](../images/rgb_led_light.png)

 You next task is to make this light turn on.
 You can test it immediately by connecting the ground leg (the one with the resistor) to GND, and (one of) the other legs to 3.3V: